A Look at How Rakuten (Ebates) Works in 2021

 Rakuten referral bonus

 Not only can you earn $10 when you sign up for Rakuten but you can also nab $25 by referring friends, family, and others to the service.
-As a Rakuten member, you’ll be provided with a special referral link you can e-mail to friends, share on social media, or — for example — include in an article.
+As a Rakuten member, you’ll be provided with a special referral link you can email to friends, share on social media, or — for example — include it in an article.
 When those you refer sign up for the service and earn their welcome bonus (meaning they spend at least $25 in their first 90 days), you’ll earn a $25 bonus.
+Again, while $25 is the standard amount, you may come across increased offers from time to time as well.

 How Often Does Rakuten Payout?